Average College Tuition Costs and Inflation

 With school back in session in most of the country, many grandparents and parents are thinking about how to prepare for their grandchildren's or children’s future college expenses.

 Now is a good time to sharpen one’s pencil for a few important lessons before heading back into the investing classroom to tackle the issue.
+Get your Retirement Checklist of over 30 things that you need to think about for your retirement.

 AVERAGE COLLEGE TUITION COSTS IN 2017